Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

-We evaluate \method{} on 24 training setups: twelve graphs (synthetic and real-world, six in each category) and two data regimes ($N=1056$ and $N=3200$).
-The performance is measured as described in Section \ref{sec:exp_setup}.
-In the description below, we mainly focus on AUSHD (and its shifted variant EAUSHD). \method{} is the best or comparable to other non-privileged methods in 18 cases according to mean AUSHD (or 17 cases according to mean SHD), see Table \ref{tab:better_or_comparable_shd_aushd}.
-Similarly, the distribution of AUSHD for \method{} has most frequently the smallest standard deviation among non-privileged methods (11 out of 24 cases).

-This can be observed in Figure \ref{fig:enco_synth} and Figure \ref{fig:enco_real}, where the distribution of \method{} is relatively concentrated as compared with other methods (except for the \texttt{fulldag} graph).
-In terms of pairwise comparison with other methods ($2 \times 12 \times 4 = 96$ pairs in total), \method{} is better in 45 cases and comparable in 35 cases, see Table~\ref{tab:app:pairwise_better_or_equal} in Appendix \ref{app:ranking}.
+\paragraph{\method{}'s Overall Strong Performance} We evaluate \method{} on 24 training setups: twelve graphs (synthetic and real-world, six in each category) and two data regimes. \method{} is the best or comparable to the baseline methods (excluding \method{}-privileged) in 18 cases according to mean AUSHD, and 17 cases according to mean SHD, see Table \ref{tab:better_or_comparable_shd_aushd}.
+Additionally, \method{} is stable, as the distribution of its AUSHD has most frequently the smallest variation among non-privileged methods ($11$ out of $24$ cases), see Table~\ref{app:tab:aushd_synthetic} and Table~\ref{app:tab:aushd_real_world} in Appendix~\ref{app:aushd-tables}.
+In terms of pairwise comparison with other methods, \method{} is better in 45 cases and comparable in 35 cases, out of a total of 96 ($ = 24$ setups $\times 4$ other methods), see Table~\ref{tab:app:pairwise_better_or_equal} in Appendix \ref{app:ranking}.
 Interestingly, \method{}'s performance for graphs with fewer nodes (\texttt{cancer}, \texttt{earthquake}) is less impressive.
-We hypothesize that this is because in these cases the corresponding Markov Equivalence Class is a singleton (see Figure~\ref{fig:real_dist}).
-Consequently, they require less interventional data to converge (see training curves in Appendix E.3), which diminishes the impact of different intervention strategies.
+We hypothesize that this is because in these cases, the corresponding Markov Equivalence Class is a singleton (see Figure~\ref{fig:real_dist}).
+Consequently, they require less interventional data to converge (see training curves in Appendix~\ref{app:enco_curves}), which diminishes the impact of different intervention strategies.